kw-andy/just-go-dev-blog/_posts/2025-08-28-how-to-learn-new-stuff.markdown

 ---
 layout: post
-title:  "Where to Learn New Things"
+title:  "Where to Learn New Things when time is scare"
 date:   2025-08-28 09:35:13 +0000
 categories: articles
 ---